sourcegraph/customer-training/trainings/sourcegraph-102/lesson-plan.md

 ### Conclusion

 Sometimes, it's more useful to look at changes to the code rather than the code in its present state.
 With the `commit` and `diff` searches and their `author`, `before`, `after`, and `select:commit.diff` filters, it's possible to find useful changes to the code over time and discover the origin of content I'm interested in.
-Next, we'll discuss more advanced search filters outside of the `diff:` and `commit:` search types.
+Next, we'll discuss more advanced search filters outside of the `type:diff` and `type:commit` search types.

 ### Resources